 • Prohibiting any use of the site that will disturb the integrity of the final cover

-4. Custodial care — The site owner must continue to maintain the site and protective systems.
+4. Maintenance.
+The site owner must continue to maintain the site and protective systems, such as the landfill cover.